 Jesus taught Martha that smiling at the future means staying between those two ditches.

 Our Lord wants us to expect him to show his glory in our day.
 As he did in Bethany, he has done throughout history.
 He rises up and acts in his perfect timing – to resurrect and free individuals and families, to transform communities and nations, to fulfill promises and work miracles.

 Our Lord also wants us to expect an eternal future so glorious we cannot fathom it, when we experience forever the consummation of everything good we’ve tasted, when our Father brings “unity to all things in heaven and on earth under Christ” (Eph.
 1:10).

-So whether you’re male or female, be blessed like Martha of old.
+So be blessed like Martha of old.
 In those moments when life seems most fleeting and uncertain, or when all that seemed stable has blown up in your face, be blessed to know that Jesus has arrived.
 Be blessed to get up and greet him.

 Dying and rising again, the Lord Jesus opened the way so you can fully receive all this in the next life.
 And so you can experience much more of it than you’ve dreamed here on earth, in the days ahead.

 With that kind of future awaiting, how can you help but smile?

 Can laughter be a strategy for victory in a volatile season?